heikotopol/heikotopol.github.io/_pages/about.md

 About Me
 ======

-Welcome to my page.
+Welcome to my private page.
 I develop mathematical models, which describe the mechanial behavior of heterogeneous materials.

 ![Cervix](/images/Cervix2.png)